gavinhoward/bc/README.md

 `bc` is faster than GNU `bc` and can be *much* faster.
 Full benchmarks can be found at [manuals/benchmarks.md][19].

+There is one instance where this `bc` is slower: if scripts are light on math.
+This is because this `bc`'s intepreter is slightly slower than GNU `bc`, but that is because it is more robust.
+See the [benchmarks][19].

 ## Algorithms

 To see what algorithms this `bc` uses, see the [algorithms manual][7].